brycie-boy/quartz/content/_index.md

 ### My Notes

-- If you wish to take a step into my mind and navigate the depths of The Cosmos, you can do so through my home note [[🫀 The Core]].
+- If you wish to take a step into my mind and navigate the depths of The Cosmos, you can do so through my home note [[🫀 The Core.md]].
 - For a more in depth explanation of this thinking, learning and writing process, visit  [[☯️ The Flow]].
 - For a reading list of my favorite sources that have fed The Cosmos, visit [[📚 The Library]].